-To manage and minimise the potential impacts to the Green and Golden Bell Frog as a result of the project, a Green and Golden Bell Frog Management Plan has been prepared in accordance with the Eastern Precincts SEPP for the study area.
-The overall objectives of this Management Plan are to ensure that the current population of the GGBF at Cooks Cove is maintained, to minimise threatening processes at the site and to improve habitat and connectivity for the species to enable successful breeding and on-going population viability.
+To manage and minimise the potential impacts to the Green and Golden Bell Frog as a result of the project, a Green and Golden Bell Frog Management Plan will be prepared in accordance with the Eastern Precincts SEPP for the study area.
+The overall objectives of this Management Plan will be to ensure that the current population of the GGBF at Cooks Cove is maintained, to minimise threatening processes at the site and to improve habitat and connectivity for the species to enable successful breeding and on-going population viability.
+The GGBF Management Plan will complement the plan prepared for under the major project SSI 6788, and will apply specifically to land owned by Cook Cove Inlet.